patchoo/patchoo/docs/setup_jss_api_access.md

 Setup JSS API access
 --------------------

-The junki script requires read-only access to the JSS API in order to be able to perform some tasks.
+The patchoo script requires read-only access to the JSS API in order to be able to perform some tasks.
 It reads package, group, network segement and software update information directly from the API.

 ###Setup a read-only user in Casper admin like this